European shares pause near record high with eyes on U.S. inflation data | Business

 European shares pause near record high with eyes on U.S. inflation data

-The pan-European STOXX 600 was up 0.1% by 0703 GMT after hitting a record high last week.
-The export-heavy German stock index rose 0.2% as data showed China's exports grew at a robust pace in March and import growth surged to its highest in four years.
+Bank of France governor and European Central Bank policymaker Francois Villeroy de Galhau said on Tuesday that France could return to pre-COVID-19 normal economic growth levels by the middle of 2022.
+The French bourse was up 0.3% after hitting its highest in a decade last week.

-Global stock markets have come under pressure since March from rising U.S. bond yields, which have hit 14-month highs on expectations that a raft of fiscal and monetary stimulus, coupled with a faster-than-expected economic rebound, would lead to a jump in inflation.
-Focus on Tuesday will be on U.S. consumer price data, due to be published at 1230 GMT.
-The consumer price index is expected to have risen 0.5% in March following a 0.4% gain in the previous month.
+Attention this week will be on the start of the first-quarter corporate earnings season, with major U.S. banks JPMorgan Chase & Co and Goldman Sachs Group Inc due to report results on Wednesday.
+European earnings will kick into higher gear later in April and analysts expect a 47.4% jump in earnings for STOXX 600 companies, according to Refinitiv IBES data.
+Much of the support is likely to come from consumer cyclicals and industrial firms.

-Swedish IT solutions provider Dustin jumped 8.4% after it said it would buy Centralpoint, a seller of hardware and software in the Benelux region, for 425 million euros ($505.6 million).
+In company news, Swedish IT solutions provider Dustin rose 3.5% after it said it would buy Centralpoint, a seller of hardware and software in the Benelux region, for 425 million euros ($505.6 million).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)